Structural design in reinforced concrete and in steel.

 2 Reinforced Concrete

-Material properties, limit state design requirements, loads and partial safety factors, failure mechanism and criteria Design of structural elements including singly and doubly reinforced beams, one-way and two-way slabs, axially loaded columns, foundations and cantilever retaining walls
+Material properties including recycled aggregates, limit state design requirements, loads and partial safety factors, failure mechanism and criteria.
+Design of structural elements including singly and doubly reinforced beams, one-way and two-way slabs, axially loaded columns, foundations and cantilever retaining walls

 3 Design of Steel Structures

-Material properties and grading, partial safety factors, section properties and classification, Design of beams subject to uniaxial bending, Design of columns and base plates, Design of steel connections.
+Material properties and grading, partial safety factors, section properties and classification, Design of beams subject to uniaxial bending, Design of columns and base plates, Design of steel connections including appreciation of the potential re-use applications.

 4 Plastic collapse of steel structures